-Depending on your individual circumstances, your health care provider may decide to do surgery to find the cause(s) of your pain and possibly to treat them as well.
+Depending on your individual circumstances, your health care provider may decide to do surgery to determine the cause(s) of your pain and possibly to treat them as well.
 If you have conditions such as pudendal neuralgia, endometriosis, surgery may be helpful.
-However, it is important to remember that in people who have CPP, surgery may provide a lot, some or no relief, depending on other factors that may affect pain but are not necessarily amenable to surgery.
+However, it is important to remember that in persons who www.pelvicpain.org have CPP, surgery may provide a lot, some or no relief, depending on other factors that may affect pain but are not necessarily amendable to surgery.